Beyond caring faculty and flexible course offerings, the Community College of Aurora in Colorado is affordable.

 The Cashier's Office lets you Do More!
 We give you several options to pay tuition.
 Choose the method that fits your needs:

 Do not wait for a bill.
-To prevent being dropped from your classes for non-payment, your account must be paid in full or you must have a deferred FACTS payment plan by the payment deadline as described above.
+To prevent being dropped from your classes for non-payment, your account must be paid in full or you must have a deferred NBS payment plan by the payment deadline as described above.
 Students applying for late financial aid awards are responsible for paying their bill unless notified by The Financial Aid office of a financial aid award.

 A financial obligation to the college occurs when you register for classes.
 Refunds are granted only when classes are officially dropped in person or only via MyCCA by the official refund date.
 This date varies depending on the class beginning and ending dates.
 Failure to attend classes or notifying your instructors of you intent to drop WILL NOT result in a refund and does not release you from financial responsibility.
 Students who drop classes before 15% of the class has expired will receive a 100% tuition refund.
 No refunds are granted after the first 15% of the class.